PedroLeonCarvalho/EC2-AWS-deploy-portfolio/README.md

 # EC2-AWS-deploy-portfolio
- I've deployed in AWS Cloud EC2 instance its up in:
+ Some practise in AWS Cloud EC2 instance deployment its up in:

 https://ec2-18-188-193-224.us-east-2.compute.amazonaws.com